talveth/pygrad/docs/source/index.rst

 =========================

-**pygrad** is a lightweight automatic differentiation engine written entirely in Python, relying only on NumPy and Numba, verified against Pytorch*, and less than 300 KBs in size.
+**pygrad** is a lightweight automatic differentiation engine written entirely in Python, relying only on NumPy/Numba/opt_einsum, verified against Pytorch*, and less than 300 KBs in size.

-Derivatives are automatically tracked, being able to both natively compute derivatives and apply gradient descent to any produced function.
-Any np.floating data type is supported, thus allowing for 16-bit to 128-bit values and gradients if required.
+Pygrad's ``Tensor`` object takes as input numbers, lists, or NumPy arrays, now providing a ``.grad`` attribute.

+``Tensors``:
+   * Store all operations performed on them
+   * Perform backpropagation with ``.backward()``
+   * Store gradients in ``.grad``
+   * Support np.float16 to np.float128 data types

-This documentation includes examples performing gradient descent on the very simplest of functions to training a Vaswani Transformer with Adam.
+This documentation includes examples using Tensors to perform gradient descent on the very simplest of functions to training a Vaswani Transformer with Adam.

 A simple example performing gradient descent on a Tensor: